magento/merchdocs/src/customers/account-company-manage.md

 1. On the _Admin_ sidebar, go to **Customers** > **Companies**.

-1. In the first column of the grid, select the checkbox of each record that you want to update.
-Then, follow the instructions for the action that you want to apply:
+1. In the first column of the grid, select the checkbox of each record that you want to update and follow the instructions for the action that you want to apply:

 ### Activate company accounts